 Low-quality freelancers can be ridiculously cheap.
 Of course, they won’t provide the quality you’re looking for.
 Good freelancers are almost never cheap.

 After all, they’re paying extra taxes on their income – besides all their living costs.
-Their rates are adjusted to make up for that.
+Their rates are high because they’re adjusted to make up for that.

 3. Hire a Video Editor Full-Time